progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Notice that you don’t need to specify the path (in fact, doing so won’t work), just a colon and then the name of the project — Gitosis finds it for you.-->

-Beachte, dass du den Pfad nicht angeben musst (es ist sogar so, wenn Du ihn angibst, wird es nicht funktionieren).
+Beachte, dass Du den Pfad nicht angeben musst (es ist sogar so, wenn Du ihn angibst, wird es nicht funktionieren).
 Gib lediglich ein Doppelpunkt gefolgt vom Namen des Projekts an.
 Das reicht Gitosis aus, um den richtigen Pfad für Dich zu finden.

 <!--You want to work on this project with your friends, so you’ll have to re-add their public keys.
 But instead of appending them manually to the `~/.ssh/authorized_keys` file on your server, you’ll add them, one key per file, into the `keydir` directory.
 How you name the keys determines how you refer to the users in the `gitosis.conf` file.
 Let’s re-add the public keys for John, Josie, and Jessica:-->